-The Colorado Secretary of State (SOS) has released Version 20 of its PowerPoint slide presentation for Colorado Notary Training.
+The Colorado Secretary of State (SOS) has released Version 20 of its PowerPoint presentation of Colorado Notary Training slides.

 Several slides have been changed and a new slide has been added.

 Colorado Notary Training slide 43 is revised to remove the recommendation to record a signer’s full ID number in the notary journal.
 Colorado notary law does require a notary to verify identification but does not require the notary to record the full ID number in the notary journal.

 Recording a full ID number increases the risk of identity theft if a criminal steals a notary journal, which may contain hundreds of ID numbers.
 Under the Colorado data breach notice law, the notary would have to notify each signer in the notary journal that his/her ID number was compromised if a notary journal is lost or stolen.

 We have always taught our notary students to not record a full ID number because of the security risk.
 Recording the last 4 digits only is sufficient evidence that the ID was inspected, without the security risk of losing a full ID number.

 Colorado Notary Training slide 58 regarding ethical responsibility has been revised to indicate that the notary should serve all of the public when a reasonable and lawful request for notary services is made.
 The Colorado Notaries Public Act does not prohibit a notary from refusing to notarize.

 Notaries who serve the public may be subject to other laws prohibiting discrimination.
 Notaries should check with their employer or legal counsel with any questions about serving the public.
 Complaints alleging illegal discrimination by notaries are referred to the Colorado Civil Rights Commission.

 We recommend that notaries read and display a poster listing protected civil rights, available from the Colorado Civil Rights Division, which states: